November 1-3, 2023

 Professional Awards

-The Juvenile Court Judges' Commission and the PA Council of Chief Juvenile Probation Officers are pleased to announce that nominations are now being accepted for the 2023 JCJC Professional Awards Program!
+The Juvenile Court Judges' Commission and the Pennsylvania Council of Chief Juvenile Probation Officers are pleased to announce that nominations are now being accepted for the 2024 JCJC Professional Awards Program!

 Who Can Submit Professional Award Nominations?

-- Recipients receive recognition of their accomplishments at the Conference.
+• Recipients receive recognition of their accomplishments at the James E. Anderson Pennsylvania Conference on Juvenile Justice.

-- Recognition improves the well-being and mental health of stakeholders.
+• Recognition improves well-being and mental health of stakeholders.

-A Chief Juvenile Probation Officer is defined as an individual who supervises a juvenile probation department within the Commonwealth of Pennsylvania, as of the date of the nomination email submission.
-Award Winners prior to 2018 are eligible for nomination.
+Chief Juvenile Probation Officer of the Year – an individual who supervises a juvenile probation department within the Commonwealth of Pennsylvania, as of the date of the nomination email submission.
+Award Winners prior to 2019 are eligible for nomination

 Juvenile Probation Supervisor of the Year – an individual who supervises Juvenile Probation Officers, but who is not a Chief Juvenile Probation Officer, as of the date of the nomination email submission.
 This category includes Deputy Chiefs, Assistant Directors, Supervisors, Coordinators, and other positions functioning in a similar capacity that supervise Juvenile Probation Officers.